British Values

 Basic first aid during PSHE

-E – Safety at the beginning of every half term during computing lessons
+Online Safety every half term in computing lessons

 Individual Liberty